We determine the total amount of money required from rates in order to provide the services and infrastructure that the Yarra community needs.

 How does revaluation affect your rates?

-As required by the State Government, the Valuer-General has revalued all Yarra properties in 2019.
-It was found that properties had decreased in value by an average of 9.41% between 1 January 2018 and 1 January 2019.
+As required by the State Government, the Valuer-General has revalued all Yarra properties as at 1 January 2020.
+It was found that properties had increased in value by an average of 3.38% between 1 January 2019 and 1 January 2020.

-Council’s increase in total rate income has been capped at 2.5%.
-This means that if your value has fallen by 9.41% you will receive a 2.5% rate increase.
-If your value decreases by more than 9.41% your rates will go down.
-If your value decreases by less than 9.41% or increases your rates will go up.
+Council’s increase in total rate income has been capped at 2.0%.
+This means that if your value has increased by 3.38% you will receive a 2.0% rate increase.
+If your value increases by less than 3.38% your rates will go down or increase by less than 2.0%.
+If your value increases by more than 3.38% your rates will go up.

 The relationship between increases and decreases in valuations to rate movements is called, “The Rate Re-Distribution Effect”.
 The following examples outline the rate re-distribution effect: